chekanov/FCCPana/README.md

 Here are the main features:

 - Very simple and fast!
-- Can run on multiple cores (on 72 cores)
+- Can run on multiple cores (tested on 72 cores)
 - Can define systematics via main.in input file
 - Can attach additional C++ libraries
+- Unified object definition, independent is this full or fast simulation.
 - Very flexible.
 You can create any analysis logic using any variable listed in analysis.h

 # How to test